isomerpages/mol-services/designoptions/00a-move-house(accordion).md

     content: |
       Consider the [costs & fees involved](https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/financing/costs-and-fees){:target="_blank"} (e.g. Stamp duty, property tax) when deciding your selling price.

-      You can<a href="https://services2.hdb.gov.sg/webapp/BB24SaleProceedCalculator/BB24SSaleProceedsCalc" target="_blank">estimate sales proceeds</a> and [assess if you have enough cash to buy your next home](#nexthome).
+      You can <a href="https://services2.hdb.gov.sg/webapp/BB24SaleProceedCalculator/BB24SSaleProceedsCalc" target="_blank">estimate your sales proceeds</a> and [assess if you have enough cash to buy your next home](#nexthome).

-      If you are selling your old home before buying the new one, work out the time till you can move in and plans for temporary accommodation (if need be).
+      If you are selling your old home before buying the new one, work out your moving plans and decide if you need temporary accommodation.
   - title: Grant Option to Purchase (OTP) to Buyer
     content: |
       To enter into an <a href="https://www.hdb.gov.sg/cs/infoweb/-/media/doc/EAPG/important-notes-on-option-to-purchase-1-jan-2018.pdf" target="_blank">OTP contract</a>, you need to:
-        1. Negotiate and agree on Resale price
+        1. Negotiate and agree on selling price
         2. You <a href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/option-to-purchase" target="_blank">grant the OTP</a> to Buyer via <a href="https://services2.hdb.gov.sg/webapp/BB31ERESALE3/BB31SMain" target="_blank">HDB Resale Portal</a> and indicate the agreed Option Fee (between $1 and $1000).
         3. Buyers to exercise OTP to proceed with the purchase or they can let the OTP expire after 21 calendar days should they decide not proceed with the purchase.<br>
         4. Decide when to submit resale application